 Past performance of the VCT shares is no indication of future performance.
 The net asset value of the Ventus Funds is dependent on the performance of the underlying operational companies in the portfolio.
 Whilst the Boards have each stated objectives to "to achieve a sustainable level of dividends and to protect and enhance the company’s capital", there can be no guarantee that these objectives will be achieved.

 The Ventus Funds, Ventus VCT plc and Ventus 2 VCT plc, were launched in 2005 and 2006 respectively.
 They are Venture Capital Trusts, managed by Temporis Capital, with full listings on the London Stock Exchange.The Ventus Funds have raised and invested over £50 million in companies which have developed and constructed renewable energy projects in the UK: wind, hydro-electric and land-fill gas.
-Their investment portfolios are now comprised of companies all of which own projects that are operational and generating electricity and revenue.
+Their investment portfolios were comprised of companies all of which own projects that are operational and generating electricity and revenue.